learn-co-curriculum/dsc-k-means-clustering/README.md

 print(calinski_harabasz_score(some_df, cluster_assignments))
 ```

 There are other metrics that can also be used to evaluate the fitness, such as [Silhouette Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html#sklearn.metrics.silhouette_score).
-No one metric is best -- they all have slightly different strengths and weaknesses depending upon the given dataset and goals.
+No one metric is best -- they all have slightly different strengths and weaknesses depending on the given dataset and goals.
 Because of this, it's generally accepted that it's best to pick one metric and stick to it.

 ### Finding the Optimal Value of K

-Now that we have a way to evaluate how well our clusters fit the dataset, we can use this to find the optimal value for K. The best way to do this is to create and fit a different K-means clustering objects for every value of $K$ that we want to try, and then compare the variance ratio scores for each.
+Now that we have a way to evaluate how well our clusters fit the dataset, we can use this to find the optimal value for $k$.
+The best way to do this is to create and fit different k-means clustering objects for every value of $k$ that we want to try, and then compare the variance ratio scores for each.

 We can then visualize the scores using an **_Elbow Plot_**:

 <img src='images/new_elbow-method.png' width='500'>

-An _Elbow plot_ is a general term for plots like this, where we can easily see where we hit a point of diminishing returns.
+An _elbow plot_ is a general term for plots like this where we can easily see where we hit a point of diminishing returns.
 In the plot above, we can see that performance peaks at _k=6_, and then begins to drop off.
 That tells us that our data most likely has 6 naturally occurring clusters in our data.

-Elbow plots aren't exclusively used with variance ratios -- it's also quite common to calculate something like distortion (another clustering metric), which will result in a graph with a negative as opposed to a postive slope.
+Elbow plots aren't exclusively used with variance ratios -- it's also quite common to calculate something like distortion (another clustering metric), which will result in a graph with a negative as opposed to a positive slope.

 <img src='images/new_elbow_2.png' width="500">

 #### Understanding the Elbow

 A note on elbow plots: higher scores aren't always better.
-Higher values of K mean introducing more overall complexity -- we will sometimes see elbow plots that look like this:
+Higher values of $k$ mean introducing more overall complexity -- we will sometimes see elbow plots that look like this: